-Is your MS Access Database running slow from last few days?
-Or does it taking longer time to get loaded or to perform any task?
+Is your MS Access Database running slow from the last few days?
+Or does it taking a long time to get loaded or to perform any task?

 If you are dealing with such problems then it’s important for you to know the underlying causes of Access database slowdown.
-Specifically you need to know how to troubleshoot the root causes of slow running Access database.
+Specifically, you need to know how to troubleshoot the root causes of the slow-running Access database.

-Well i must tell you that have landed on the right web page…!
+Well, I must tell you that I have landed on the right web page…!

-As, in this post I am going to discuss about the root causes of slow running Access database and also share effective ways to speed up Access database.
+As, in this post, I am going to discuss the root causes of slow running Access database and also share effective ways to speed up Access database.

 Why MS Access Database Running Slow?

-Slow performance while using Access is one of the usual problems and it is quiet common for people working with it.
-When MS Access runs slow then it give rise to several problems while you operate Access database like it display error messages while you try to open any files and in some severe cases no file gets opened at all.
+Slow performance while using Access is one of the usual problems and it is quite common for people working with it.
+When MS Access runs slow then it gives rise to several problems while you operate Access database like it displays error messages while you try to open any files and in some severe cases, no file gets opened at all.

 Hence, it is very much important to boost Access database speed.
 Also to avoid the loss of Access data that can occur due to slow Access database performance and it may hamper the overall work and productivity.

-The main causes for the slow working Access database are due to:
+The main causes of the slow working Access database are due to:

-- The large size of Access Database: As and when the time passes by, the file size of the database increases and when it exceeds its storage limitations then its starts to perform slowly.
+- The large size of Access Database: As and when the time passes by, the file size of the database increases, and when it exceeds its storage limitations then it starts to perform slowly.

-- Corruption: When MS Access database files gets corrupted or damaged due to any reasons such as virus infection, sudden system shutdown, improper exit of application, etc. If your database file is corrupted, then it will not open or it will throw several error messages and will have great impact on the performance.
+- Corruption: When MS Access database files get corrupted or damaged due to many reasons such as virus infection, sudden system shutdown, improper exit of application, etc. If your database file is corrupted, then it will not open or it will throw several error messages and will have a great impact on the performance.

 - RAM (Random Access Memory) insufficiency